jquintanilla4/watermarker/README.md

 # Video Watermarker

-Interactive Python CLI to watermark a single video or all videos in a directory with a centered two-line text watermark at approximately 10% opacity.
-Output files are saved to `output_videos/` (next to the script) with unique names to avoid overwriting.
+Interactive Python CLI to watermark a single video or all videos in a directory with a centered two-line text watermark.
+Coverage and opacity are configurable (defaults: 50% coverage, 15% opacity).
+Output files are saved alongside the source video(s) with unique names to avoid overwriting.

 ## Launchers